Module 1: Cross-Cultural Sensitivity

 - Loss of sense of humor

 When: Sometimes, transitioning to a foreign culture can have an immediate impact.
-An American tourist traveling to a developing country might be instantly alarmed or disheartened by living conditions that are perfectly normal and acceptable to the locals – for instance, a lack of private bedrooms or toilet facilities, the use of chewing sticks rather than toothbrushes, or the conspicuous absence of McDonald’s.
+An American tourist traveling to a developing country might be instantly alarmed or disheartened by living conditions that are perfectly normal and acceptable to the locals – for instance, a lack of private bedrooms or toilet facilities, or the use of chewing sticks rather than toothbrushes.
 Much more common, however, is delayed culture shock.

 Why: Although culture shock is a complex phenomenon, experts agree that the basic cause of culture shock is the "abrupt loss of the familiar, which in turn causes a sense of isolation and diminished self-importance."

-As mentioned earlier, you can expect to feel a wide array of emotions before, during, and after your experience.
-Emotions may be stirred when you witness health disparities of your host community first hand.
 Perhaps seeing conditions in which people live will elicit feelings of sadness or guilt.
 These feelings are normal.
-The best way to manage these feelings is to focus on being present in the moment, building relationships with members of the host community, and discussing your experience with others in your group (Unite for Sight, 2013).
+The best way to manage these feelings is to focus on being present, building relationships with members of the host community, and discussing your experience with others in your group (Unite for Sight, 2013).
 Although it may appear that your host community is living in poverty, they can be “rich” in other ways that are not apparent to the naked eye.
 Learn about and focus on strengths that you see within the community.
 Remember that you are on this experience to learn, grow, and help to build a sustainable future for this community.
 Journaling these emotions may also help you sort through these feelings after returning home.